MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/deployment-roadmap.md

 -   Usage logging so that you can monitor how your organization is using Rights Management.
 You can do this step now, or later.
 For more information, see [Logging and analyzing Azure Rights Management usage](../deploy-use/log-analyze-usage.md).

 ### Step 3: Configure your applications and services for Rights Management

+1. Deploy the Rights Management sharing application

+    Install the Rights Management sharing application for users, so that they can safely share documents by email and protect files in place, and track their shared documents that they protected.
+Provide user training for this application.
+For more information, see [Rights Management Sharing Application for Windows](../rms-client/sharing-app-windows.md).

+2. Configure Office applications and services for IRM

-Configuring your applications and services can include installing the Rights Management sharing application and enabling support for information rights management (IRM) features in SharePoint Online or Exchange Online.
+    Configure Office applications and services for the information rights management (IRM) features in SharePoint Online or Exchange Online.
 For more information, see [Configuring applications for Azure Rights Management](../deploy-use/configure-applications.md).

+3. Configure the super user feature for data recovery

     If you have existing IT services that need to inspect files that Azure Rights Management will protect—such as data leak prevention (DLP) solutions, content encryption gateways (CEG), and anti-malware products—configure the service accounts to be super users for Azure Rights Management.
 For more information, see [Configuring super users for Azure Rights Management and discovery services or data recovery](../deploy-use/configure-super-users.md).

+4. Bulk-protect files

     To be able to bulk protect or bulk unprotect all file types, install the RMS Protection Tool, which uses the RMS Protection PowerShell module.
 For more information, see [RMS Protection Cmdlets](https://msdn.microsoft.com/library/mt433195.aspx).

+5. Deploy the connector for on-premises servers

-If you have on-premises services that you want to use with Azure Rights Management, install and configure the Rights Management connector.
+    If you have on-premises services that you want to use with the Azure Rights Management service, install and configure the Rights Management connector.
 For more information, see [Deploying the Azure Rights Management connector](../deploy-use/deploy-rms-connector.md).

 ### Step 4: Publish and consume rights-protected content
 You’re now ready to publish and consume protected content, and log how your company is using Rights Management.
 For more information, see [Helping users to protect files by using Azure Rights Management](../deploy-use/help-users.md) and [Logging and analyzing Azure Rights Management usage](../deploy-use/log-analyze-usage.md).